 - Prep time: 35 min

 - Cook time: 5 min

 - Note + 2 hours for the cake to firm up

 Are guests coming to your house again this year for the holidays?
 Do you already know what recipe will tempt them the most besides the classic pandoro and panettone?
 We can help you make the difficult choice: pandoro sponge cake!
 The tempting chocolate coating on the outside hides a soft pandoro cake inside, with a delicate and fragrant ricotta and orange cream.
-Make your guests sit down and bring this beautiful pandoro sponge cake to the table, a variant of the classic sponge cake, perfect for the holidays.
-If you want to make it even more beautiful, then dust the surface with a snowfall of white powdered sugar when serving!
+Have your guests sit down and bring to the table this beautiful pandoro sponge cake, a variant of the classic sponge cake, which is perfect for the holidays.
+If you want to make it even more beautiful, then dust the surface with a snowfall of white powdered sugar just before serving!